5.67 billion homes are sold in the United States every year.

 Check out Matt Guthrie’s profile.

 The last paragraph nails this strategy.
-It states that Matt’s goal is to help his clients live better lives, create wealth through investing, and to empower his team.
+It states that Matt’s goal is to help his clients live better lives, create wealth through investing, and empower his team.
 It even finishes with a call to action to phone him.
 Great work!

 Creating real estate blog content